 Adult fungus gnats carry deadly fungus diseases which can have a negative effect on your health as well.

 Keeping in view the damage these creepy, little buggers cause to your plants, it is crucial for you to learn some tried-and-tested methods to get rid of the fungus gnats infestation.

 Here is what to do to get rid of this most common indoor plant pest.

-Even though some argue it is more difficult to get rid of fungus gnat infestation than the fruit flies infestation, from natural ingredients such as neem oil and apple cider vinegar to DIY vinegar traps, there are many effective ways to control the infestation.
+Even though some argue it is more difficult to get rid of and infestation of fungus gnats than the fruit flies infestation, from natural ingredients such as neem oil and apple cider vinegar to DIY vinegar traps, there are many effective ways to control the infestation.

-You don’t need a green thumb to effectively control the fungus gnat infestation.
+You don’t need a green thumb to effectively control the gnat infestations.

 #1 – Drying Out Soil

 - Many fungus gnats infestation happens due to overwatering plants.